robin-viollet/simple-kademlia/README.md

 # simple-kademlia
-A simple implementation of the Kademlia DHT
+A simple implementation of the Kademlia DHT that is currently a work in progress